Doomsday Clock: Fluctuations and threats

+On January 27, 2026, the Clock was moved to 85 seconds (1 minute, 25 seconds) before midnight, the closest it has ever been set to midnight since its inception in 1947.
+According to the bulletin, it is all caused by a "failure of leadership".
+From Alexandra Bell, CEO and president of the scientists, "It is a hard truth, but this is our reality," as no significant action was taken to push the clock back.

 Criticism

 In 2016, Anders Sandberg of the Future of Humanity Institute has stated that the "grab bag of threats" currently mixed together by the Clock can induce paralysis.
 People may be more likely to succeed at smaller, incremental challenges; for example, taking steps to prevent the accidental detonation of nuclear weapons was a small but significant step towards avoiding nuclear war.
 Alex Barasch in Slate argued that "putting humanity on a permanent, blanket high-alert isn't helpful when it comes to policy or science" and criticized the Bulletin for neither explaining nor attempting to quantify their methodology.

 Cognitive psychologist Steven Pinker harshly criticized the Doomsday Clock as a political stunt, pointing to the words of its founder that its purpose was "to preserve civilization by scaring men into rationality".
 He stated that it is inconsistent and not based on any objective indicators of security, using as an example its being farther from midnight in 1962 during the Cuban Missile Crisis than in the "far calmer 2007".
 He argued it was another example of humanity's tendency toward historical pessimism, and compared it to other predictions of self-destruction that went unfulfilled.

+Writing for the New Statesman, British journalist James Ball questioned the Clock's purpose and noted the Bulletin's lack of objective methodology for setting the Clock.
+Ball then observes that the organization is no different to other doomsday cults preaching the end of the world except that the Bulletin is secular instead of religious.

 Conservative media outlets have often criticized the Bulletin and the Doomsday Clock.
 Keith Payne wrote 2010 in the National Review that the Clock overestimated the effects of "developments in the areas of nuclear testing and formal arms control".
 In 2018, Tristin Hopper in the National Post acknowledged that "there are plenty of things to worry about regarding climate change", but states that climate change is not in the same league as total nuclear destruction.
-In addition, some critics accuse the Bulletin of pushing a political agenda.
+In addition, critics accuse the Bulletin of pushing a political agenda.